ManuelaSchips/magist/README.md

 The project allowed for an open view of the database to independently develop and answer questions.
 Building on a set of initial key questions, we delved deeper into the data, constantly uncovering new perspectives.
 The following focal points emerged, among others:

 1. **Expanding the Lines of Inquiry**: Instead of merely processing the specified questions, the team was encouraged to develop and test their own hypotheses.
-2. **Teamwork and Learning Curve**: Within just one week of project time, it was impossible for individuals to handle all tasks alone.
+2. **Teamwork and Learning Curve**: Within just two weeks of project time, it was impossible for individuals to handle all tasks alone.
 Effective collaboration was therefore crucial for the project’s success.
 3. **Focus Instead of Details**: By dividing responsibilities, we were able to formulate a concise recommendation without getting lost in irrelevant details.

 ---